Which day suits you?

 No experience needed.
 No commitment beyond the first class.

-A straightforward look at what each training system is genuinely good for — and where it falls short for real-world self-defence.
+A straightforward look at what each training style is genuinely good for — and where each one sits relative to real-world self-defence.

 Karate, Taekwondo, Kung Fu